 - theoretical and methodological approaches to the study of sound media

 Submissions should be between 6,000–7,500 words (approximately 20-25 pages double-spaced), formatted in Chicago style.
 Please submit an electronic copy of the paper, along with a one-page abstract, both saved as a Microsoft Word file.
 Remove any identifying information so that the submission is suitable for anonymous review.
 The journal’s Editorial Board will referee all submissions.
-Send electronic manuscripts and/or any questions to email@example.com.
+Send electronic manuscripts and/or any questions to firstname.lastname@example.org.
 All submissions are due August 1, 2013.
+(Update: deadline has been extended to September 1, 2013.)

 The Velvet Light Trap is a scholarly, peer-reviewed journal of film, television, and new media studies.
 Graduate students at the University of Wisconsin-Madison and the University of Texas-Austin coordinate issues in alternation.
 Our Editorial Advisory Board includes such notable scholars as Charles Acland, Richard Allen, Harry Benshoff, Mark Betz, Michael Curtin, Kaye Dickinson, Radhika Gajjala, Scott Higgins, Barbara Klinger, Jon Kraszewski, Diane Negra, Michael Newman, Nic Sammond, Jacob Smith, Beretta Smith-Shomade, Jonathan Sterne, Cristina Venegas, and Michael Williams.